rstudio/learnr/README.md

 A tutorial is just a standard R Markdown document that has three additional attributes:

-1. It uses the `runtime: shiny_prerendered` directive in the YAML header.
+1. Loads the **tutor** package.
-2. It loads the **tutor** package.
+2. Includes one or more interactive components (exercises, quiz questions, etc.).
-3. It includes one or more code chunks with the `exercise=TRUE` attribute.
+3. Uses the `runtime: shiny_prerendered` directive in the YAML header.

 The `runtime: shiny_prerendered` element included in the YAML hints at the underlying implementation of tutorials: they are simply Shiny applications which use an R Markdown document as their user-interface rather than the traditional `ui.R` file.